Transformer Semantic Genetic Programming for d-dimensional Symbolic Regression Problems: Experiments

 The results show that TSGP achieves the best overall performance, significantly outperforming all baselines.
 Across all datasets, TSGP achieves the lowest average rank (1.58), with statistically significant improvements over stdGP (rank 2.71), SLIM\_GSGP (rank 2.67), DSR (rank 3.54), and DAE-GP (rank 4.50).

 TSGP’s strong performance is robust across dataset characteristics.
 TSGP consistently produces the best solutions regardless of dimensionality, data type (synthetic or real-world), or sample size.
 In contrast, the other model-based methods DSR and DAE-GP perform overall poorly, with average ranks of 3.54 and 4.50, respectively.
 Both rely on online model training during the evolutionary search, which requires a large amount of training samples within the search to generate promising candidate solutions.
-TSGP, on the other hand, works offline and uses a pre-trained model, making it significantly more efficient at finding high-quality solutions.
-Given the inferior performance of DSR and DAE-GP, we focus the remainder of our analysis on the methods that perform the best, TSGP, stdGP, and SLIM\_GSGP.
+TSGP, on the other hand, operates offline using a pre-trained model that leverages prior knowledge, making it significantly more efficient at finding high-quality solutions.

+Given the inferior performance of DSR and DAE-GP, we focus the remainder of our analysis on the methods that perform best, TSGP, stdGP, and SLIM\_GSGP.

 We study the convergence speed of TSGP, stdGP, and SLIM\_GSGP to assess how quickly each algorithm discovers programs with low error during the search.
 This reflects the effectiveness of their variation operators in improving candidate solutions.
 Consequently, Figure~\ref{fig:Train_Performance} plots the median training RMSE of the best programs over the number of generations.
 The interquartile range (IQR) indicates performance variability across 30 runs.
 For clarity, we show five representative datasets; results for the remaining datasets are provided in Appendix~\ref{appendix:Training_RMSE}.
-In addition to the standard setting (TSGP1), we analyze TSGP under varying $\mathrm{SD}_t$, which controls the degree of semantic similarity between parent and offspring.
+In addition to the standard setting (TSGP1), we analyze TSGP under varying $\mathrm{SD}_t$, which influences the degree of semantic similarity between parent and offspring.
 Small $\mathrm{SD}_t = 0.1$ encourages high semantic similarity, while larger values (up to $\mathrm{SD}_t = 5$) promote greater dissimilarity.
-These variants are labeled in the legend and visualized using a continuous color scale from light blue (low $\mathrm{SD}_t$) to black (high $\mathrm{SD}_t$).
+These variants are labeled in the legend and visualized using a sequential color scale from light blue (low $\mathrm{SD}_t$) to black (high $\mathrm{SD}_t$).

 We start the analysis with the standard variant TSGP1, setting $\mathrm{SD}_t = 1$.
 TSGP1 converges significantly faster than stdGP and SLIM\_GSGP for almost all datasets and quickly identifies high-quality solutions, which are continuously improved throughout the search.
 For example, on Feynman I 24 6, TSGP1 finds better solutions than stdGP within just 9 generations and surpasses the termination performance of SLIM\_GSGP by generation 21.
 In contrast to semantic-based methods, stdGP exhibits slower convergence, reflecting the inefficiency of syntactic variation operators that ignore the semantic effects.